 Alessandra Baldoni

 €800

 Alessandra Baldoni.
-Pigre divinità e pigra sorte was printed in 70 copies numbered from 1 to 40 in Arabic numerals and from I to XXX in Roman numerals, the latter are accompanied by a Fine Art print not reproduced in the book and authenticated by the artist.
+Pigre divinità e pigra sorte was printed iin an edition of 70 copies, numbered from 1 to 40 in Arabic numerals and from I to XXX in Roman numerals.
+The copies numbered from I to XXX are accompanied by a Fine Art print that was not reproduced in the book, and this print has been authenticated by the artist.

+Alessandra Baldoni